waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

         (6 rows)
         ```

-    -   示例3
+    -   Example three:

         ```
-        --- 使用 WITH ORDINALITY 子句
+        --- Using a WITH ORDINALITY clause
         SELECT numbers, n, a
         FROM (
           VALUES